sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6800 - document-type-settings/2000 - ocr-engine.md

 ## Notes

-You can use the Query Group method's [Multimodal Engine parameter](doc:query-group#parameters) as an alternative to OCR engines to extract from poor-quality text images, such as handwriting.
+You can use the Query Group method's [Multimodal Engine parameter](doc:query-group#parameters) as an alternative to OCR engines to extract from non-text images or from poor-quality text images, such as handwriting.